Personal Values and

 Sometimes it's easier for other people to point out to you what they think your values are.
 It may be helpful to you to ask others about your personal values and decision making.
 Why?
 Because when you know what you're personal values are, your decision making becomes infinitely easier.

-Similarly, knowing your own values means that should there ever be a conflict, you can quickly and easily reorganise your value set to allow you to make an effective decision.
+Similarly, knowing your own values means that should there ever be a conflict, it's possible to reorganize your values to allow you to make an effective decision.

 What are YOUR values?